Nibor808/webpack-seed/README.md

 2) hit control+c to exit the app

-3) type "npm run db:seed-user" to insert a user 'Test Test'
+3) type "npm run db:seed-user" to insert a user 'Test Test' in the database 'test'

 4) type "npm run dev" to re-initiate the app